 I started learning about topics in data science and left the audio/visual world to help The Bell Tower on 34th — a large event venue in Houston, TX — explore their data to gain better insights into their customers and their internal operations.

 In the evenings, I wrote Python tutorials and worked as a part-time technical reviewer for the Real Python website.
 This lead to writing and publishing my book Python Basics: A Practical Introduction to Python 3.

 Now I'm pursuing my passion as a freelance consultant and content creator.
 If you're a business looking for help with a technical project, or an individual looking to improve your coding or your technical writing skills, let's connect!

 I have a B.S. in Applied Mathematics with a minor in Computer Science from the University of Houston – Downtown.
-I spent three years working towards a Ph.D. in Mathematics at Texas A&M University before my life led me away from academia.
+I worked three years towards a Ph.D. in Mathematics at Texas A&M University before life led me away from academia.

 I'm fluent in English and Spanish, and I've lived in tres países: the United States, El Salvador, and Guatemala.
 I love traveling in Central America, eating pupusas, and drinking fresh café bourbon.

 In my spare time, I enjoy watching Star Trek and building LEGO sets.